awsdocs/aws-cdk-guide/doc_source/cli.md

 Options:

-  --bootstrap-bucket-name, -b,              The name of the CDK toolkit bucket;
+  -b, --bootstrap-bucket-name,              The name of the CDK toolkit bucket;
   --toolkit-bucket-name                     bucket will be created and must not
                                             exist                       [string]

-  --bootstrap-kms-key-id                    AWS KMS master key ID used for the
-                                            SSE-KMS encryption          [string]
+      --bootstrap-kms-key-id                AWS KMS master key ID used for the SSE-KMS encryption          [string]

+      --bootstrap-customer-key              Create a Customer Master Key (CMK) for the bootstrap bucket (you will
+                                            be charged but can customize
+                                            permissions, modern bootstrapping
+                                            only)                      [boolean]

       --qualifier                           Unique string to distinguish
                                             multiple bootstrap stacks   [string]

       --public-access-block-configuration   Block public access configuration
                                             on CDK toolkit bucket (enabled by
                                             default)                   [boolean]

-  --tags, -t                                Tags to add for the stack
+  -t, --tags                                Tags to add for the stack
                                             (KEY=VALUE)    [array] [default: []]

       --execute                             Whether to execute ChangeSet
                                             (--no-execute will NOT execute the
                                             ChangeSet) [boolean] [default: true]

+      --trust                               The AWS account IDs that should be trusted to perform deployments into
+                                            this environment (may be repeated,
+                                            modern bootstrapping only)
+                                                           [array] [default: []]

+      --cloudformation-execution-policies   The Managed Policy ARNs that should be attached to the role performing
+                                            deployments into this environment
+                                            (may be repeated, modern
+                                            bootstrapping only)
+                                                           [array] [default: []]

-  --force, -f                               Always bootstrap even if it would
+  -f, --force                               Always bootstrap even if it would
                                             downgrade template version
                                                       [boolean] [default: false]

       --termination-protection              Toggle CloudFormation termination
                                             protection on the bootstrap stacks
                                                                        [boolean]

       --show-template                       Instead of actual bootstrapping,
                                             print the current CLI's
                                             bootstrapping template to stdout for
-                                            customization.
+                                            customization
                                                       [boolean] [default: false]

-  --template                                Use the template from the given file
-                                            instead of the built-in one (use
+      --template                            Use the template from the given file instead of the built-in one (use
                                             --show-template to obtain an
-                                            example).                   [string]
+                                            example)                    [string]
 ```

-### `cdk deploy`<a name="w338aac23b7c37b7b7"></a>
+### `cdk deploy`<a name="w338aac23b7c39b7b7"></a>

 ```
 cdk deploy [STACKS..]